berci-i/cpc/README.md

 ```
 This is beucase is not a good practice to update state using DOM manipulation (beucause react won't be aware of that element and won't be able to properly update it).
 However for first version this should be fine, since the scene shouldn't be dependent on react re-renders but on the props (like renderer, scene, camera, etc.) and also the context makes sure that, if something gets reinitialized the hole content will be re-rendered.

+### I. Issues encountered:
+1. Loading pcd file (because renderer.render was called before)
+2. LoaderType not recognised
+3. loading the pcd twice because of React strict mode and attempts to remove the old scene failed
+4. I couldn't find anything related to the  render method initially => the cuboid wasn't appearing
+5. Adding a cube on the clicked position: After changing the camera position to view the entire pcd file this turned out even more challenging.
+Added a fixed which works for a specific camera position.
+However the zoom is disabled because the creation of the cubiods won't work properly after zoom, or for screen resize (the formula for the mouse position needs to be recalculated for that or overall improved -> an ideea would be a raycaster implementation)

 ## (end of Developer notes)